Berkeley-CS61B/website-sp24/labs/lab01/index.md

 ### Authenticate With Github

-First, run the following command.
+First, run the following command in your terminal.
 It will print out any SSH keys you have and generate a new one if none exists:

 ```shell
 curl -sS sp24.datastructur.es/labs/lab01/get-ssh-key.sh | bash